 First Team Promotion to Division 1

-The first team won promotion from the Midland Combination 2 to Division 1.
+More for the history books as the first team win promotion from the Midland Combination 2 to Division 1.

 The club increased its teams to 27 with an incredible 7 teams being formed at U7.

 Planning application submitted and the club started to draw up an application to the Football Foundation and other funders.

 The planning application receives an initial negative response from residents in the vicinity and it’s clear there is more consultation to be done.

 The Men’s first team was set up playing out of Rugby Lions, Webb Ellis Road and supported by the Junior club to provide a pathway.

 More history was made this year as Girls football was introduced as we partnered up with Rugby Girls Football Club with Declan Wheelan as chairman.

 The growing club went through a certification programme for all its coaches to become fully FA certified.